Revolución Libertadora: Background

-By 1955, Perón had lost the support of a large part of the military, who conspired with other political actors (members of the Radical Civic Union and the Socialist Party, as well as conservative groups).
+By 1955, Perón had lost most of his support.
+A large contingent of the military, who conspired with other political actors (members of the Radical Civic Union and the Socialist Party, as well as conservative groups).
 There was turmoil in different parts of the country.
 On 14 June, Catholic bishops spoke against Perón during a Corpus Christi procession which turned into an anti-government demonstration.

 Military uprising

 First coup attempt

 On 16 June 1955, 30 Argentine Navy and Air Force aircraft bombed Plaza de Mayo, Buenos Aires' main square, killing over 300 civilians and wounding hundreds more.
 The attack remains to this day the largest aerial bombing ever executed on the Argentine mainland.
 The bombing targeted the adjacent Casa Rosada, the official seat of government, as a large crowd was gathered there expressing support for president Juan Perón.
 The strike took place during a day of official public demonstrations to condemn the burning of a national flag allegedly carried out by detractors of Perón during the recent procession of Corpus Christi.

 In retaliation, extremist Peronist groups attacked and burned several churches that night, allegedly instigated by Vice-President Alberto Teisaire.

 The only important political support for Perón came from the General Confederation of Labour (the main confederation of labor unions), which called the workers to defend the president.
 Perón addressed a workers' demonstration on 31 August.